flaviovs/pluca/README.md

     >>> pluca.cache.get_cache('mod')
     NullCache()

+Values loaded from INI files are parsed conservatively before they are passed to cache constructors: `true`/`false` become booleans, integer and floating-point literals become numbers, and any other value is kept as a string.

 A facility to set up the API using a configuration file is also provided.
 Heres an example: